mov-rax-rbx/Suffix-Collections/README.md

 Fast realization of suffix array and suffix tree for substring search, longest common prefix array (lcp array).

+## Unicode
+The current implementation builds suffix structures using bytes and does not decode the string before or during construction in Unicode.
+But if Unicode string is [normalized](https://unicode.org/reports/tr15) before construction and search, then structures support Unicode (because all byte sequences are decoded unambiguously).
+Also search and lcp returns indexes as in byte array but not in Unicode decoded string.

 ## Example
 * **SuffixTree**
 ```rust